cybertekjoe/Project-1/README.md

 Load balancing ensures that the application will be highly __secure__, in addition to restricting __access__ to the network.
 What aspect of security do load balancers protect?
 __The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
-It does this by shifting attack traffic from the corporate server to a public cloud provider.__ _(Source https://avinetworks.com/what-is-load-balancing/)_
+It does this by shifting attack traffic from the corporate server to a public cloud provider.__ _(Source: https://avinetworks.com/what-is-load-balancing/)_
 What is the advantage of a jump box?
 _the jump box has only one path in via SSH, and no other protocols are allowed outbound to the Internet or into the corporate network._ (Source: https://www.linux-magazine.com/Online/Features/Jump-Box-Security)